rmwenzel/ames_house_prices/README.md

 - `/data` - Datasets.
 - `/training` - Model training artifacts for persistence purposes
 - `/submissions` - Model predictions for submission to Kaggle competition (neccesary for evaluating performance predictive models since Kaggle has the test set)

+## Data

+There are several related datasets in `/data`:

+- `train.csv`, `test.csv` - Original Kaggle train and test sets
+- `orig.csv` - Full dataset with some metadata (`dtypes` and `MultiIndex`) for convenience in loading to `pandas.DataFrame`
+- `clean.csv` - Processed and cleaned version of `orig.csv`

+Both full and cleaned datasets are created and discussed in the notebook `process.ipynb`.
+They can also be built by running the script `process.py`